 The study of philosophy in the Buddhist monasteries is actually referred to by the Tibetan word “definitions,” tsen-nyi in Tibetan.
-This, I think, is the most crucial aspect of looking at the interaction of Buddhist philosophy with other non-Buddhisttheories .
-This is to look at the definitions of the terms, because just the translation of the philosophical term is not enough, because very often just from the name of the term one has very little idea of what it actually means.
-If you don’t have a clear definition of the original term, when you translate it into another language you often think it means something quite different.
+This, I think, is the most crucial aspect of looking at the interaction of Buddhist philosophy with other non-Buddhist theories.
+This is to look at the definitions of the terms, because just the translation of the philosophical term is not enough.
+Very often, just from the name of the term, one has very little idea of what it actually means.
+If we don’t have a clear definition of the original term, when we translate it into another language, we often think it means something quite different.

-Translating across Cultures, a Two-way Road
+Translating across Cultures, a Two-Way Road

 Then, slightly later in Indian history, we find a great deal of dialogue and debate among the various Indian philosophical systems.
-The participants in these debates were the Buddhists, the Jains and many of what can be loosely called Hindu philosophies.
-Again, they shared common terminology, but with these different definitions, and although there are slight differences in the presentation of logic and debate in these various schools, they had a great deal in common.
+The participants in these debates were the Buddhists, the Jains, and many of what can be loosely called Hindu philosophies.
+Again, they shared common terminology, but with different definitions, and although there are slight differences in the presentation of logic and debate in these various schools, they had a great deal in common.
 So, this made dialogue quite possible.
-It is taught by one great Indian Buddhist pandit, Shantideva, that in order to have a dialogue or debate, the two sides need to agree on a type of logic and they need to have some common terminology, otherwise it is almost impossible to dialogue.
+It is taught by one great Indian Buddhist pandit, Shantideva, that in order to have a dialogue or debate, the two sides need to agree on a type of logic, and they need to have some common terminology; otherwise, it is almost impossible to dialogue.

-Issues Arising with other Asian Philosophies
+Issues Arising with Other Asian Philosophies

 There is a very famous story of a recent debate or discussion between a Tibetan Buddhist master and a Japanese Zen master.
 The Japanese master holds up an orange and says, “What is this?” trying to start a Japanese koan type of presentation.
 The Tibetan master turns to his translator and says, “What’s the matter, don’t they have oranges where he comes from?”
-So, this, although, is told as a joke, it supposedly actually happened.
+Although this is told as a joke, it supposedly actually happened.
 Again, it illustrates how two totally different ways of thinking and presenting Buddhism, even within Buddhism, have such difficulty dialoguing.

 The Western Story